MatMoore/notes/books/domain-driven-design/README.md

 - If the ubiquitous language is evolving but not being reflected in the document, it's probably not important enough to update.
 Archive the document to avoid confusion
 - If terms used in the document don't become part of the ubiquitous language, people are either not reading it or not finding it compelling

+## Kinds of models
+- One model should underlie design, implementation and team communication
+  - scope is pared down to the minimum needed to fulfil functional requirements
+  - UML object models
+- Education aids can include models unrelated to software design
+  - to provide more context / communicate general knowledge about the domain
+  - multiple, diverse explanations
+  - doesn't have to be UML (e.g. shipping timeline on p42)
 ## Ideas

 - "Binding the model and the implementation" - Prototyping with just a test framework and no UI enables interactive discussion with domain experts about the model and its consequences (p11)